Managing FX Risk in The Commodities Sector: Case Study

 ‘One size’ wasn’t going to fit all in this case, but by breaking their business down into the various transaction shapes we were able to provide a tailored solution for each one.

-With fine margins being robustly protected, along with opportunities for enhanced margins with favorable market movements, the business continues to increase its transaction volumes and maintain its profit margin in functional currency.
+With fine margins being robustly protected, along with opportunities for enhanced margins with favorable market movements, the business continued to increase its transaction volumes and maintain its profit margin in functional currency.

 Ready to talk FX?